joanne-ch/Predict-GoodRead-Book-Review-Popularity/README.md

 # PredictingBookReviewPopularity_SC1015_Project
-SC1015-Data Science Project!
+SC1015-Data Science Project!<br />
 Welcome to our Predicting Popularity of Book Reviews Project Repository:
 # ABOUT:
-Our Project for SC1015-Introduction to Data Science and Artificial Intelligence aims at predicting the Popularity of Book Reviews using the Goodreads book review dataset
+Our Project for SC1015-Introduction to Data Science and Artificial Intelligence aims at predicting the Popularity of Book Reviews using the Goodreads book review dataset<br />
 The code can viewed in the aformentioned order:
-1.
-2.
-3.
-4.
-5.
-6.

 # CONTRIBUTORS:
 1. JOANNE CHRISTINA SALIMIN : Data scrapping/cleaning & Preparation, Gradient Boosting Model